 If any other backpackers with a similar (or different) experience, or any Croatian people reading this travel guide want to shed some light on this topic, I am all ears!

 Maybe it is the years of communism?
 Maybe it is the cruise shiploads of obnoxious foreigners?
 Maybe it was the war that happened nearly 30 years ago?
 Regardless, be prepared to be met by people out for your money, not your friendship.

-Festivals in Croatia
+Some Unique Experiences in Croatia